- Polling data suggests that, more than ever before, consumers want brands to be more involved in social issues.

 Clearly, no campaign is for everybody.
 Many likened it to 2014, when another American folk legend, Bob Dylan, "sold out" by doing a Super Bowl commercial for Chrysler (who also owns The Jeep Brand).
 Others fixated on the ad's austere tone, with one Washington Post headline reading, "If Bruce Springsteen's Jeep commercial doesn't bum you out, congrats on the purchase of your new Jeep".

 But with 30 million views on YouTube in less than 24 hours, it resonated with some.
 And love it or hate it, you can see where it was trying to go.
 Of course, espousing unity at a tactical level is one thing, and actually creating shared consumer experiences is another.
 But the fact that they attempted it (and likely predicated by good market research), means that there may still be demand for these ideals.

 As we've seen, capitalizing on this spark and creating shared brand experiences can be a critical, cohesive force.
 At their best, brands can do more than passively reflect society's divisions; they help reconcile them.
 In this way, we can come full circle with Vladimir Nabokov's critique of brand logos as being beneath an artist's ability.
-As Warhol recognized, they're not merely corporate devices but symbols for the values that society holds most dear.
+As Warhol recognized, they're not merely corporate devices but a reflection of human nature; symbols for the values that society holds most dear.